telethar/ALttPDoorRandomizer/README.md

 ### Feedback and Bug Reports

-Please just DM me on discord for now.
-I (Aerinon) can be found at the [ALTTP Randomizer discord](https://discordapp.com/invite/alttprandomizer).
+You can use the #bug-reports or #door-rando channel at the [ALTTP Randomizer discord](https://discordapp.com/invite/alttprandomizer) to provide feedback or bug reports.

 ### Installation